Love playing Skat!

 Null: (High-Non Trump) Ace, King through 7 (Low-Non Trump)

 Skat is played with a German 32 card deck, or Aces through 7s in all suits.
 After shuffling the deck, the dealer passes out the cards in the following way: Three cards to each player, two cards set aside for the skat pile, four cards to each player, and three cards to each player.
 At the end of the deal, every player should have ten cards.
+Two cards are leftover in the deck and may be picked up by the declarer.

 The player left of the dealer is called the forehand.
 Going clockwise, the other two players are called the middlehand and rearhand.
 In skat, there are two stages in the auctioning process.
 The first stage is between the middlehand and forehand.
 Starting with the middlehand, players bid on how many points they can win in the round.
 The player who has the highest bid before the other player passes proceeds to the next stage.
 The next stage is a round of bidding between the previous winner and the rearhand.
 The player with the highest bid becomes the declarer.